p/vcproj2cmake/README.txt

     with my public patch applied it's much improved now)
   - git-tfs requires installation on a Windows server as well, or Mono-tainted untested alternative use
+  - the "new" second git-tfs project (Java-based) that was just released probably hasn't seen much use yet (TODO: determine actual status)
   - also, OpenTF hasn't seen a commit since 2008
+- astonishing stability issues a work item tracking exception occurring in server layers that was caused by one client will cause (TFS2008):
+    a) the server to not handle the NullPtrException in a benign way (no client input whatsoever should ever cause a server to croak, ideally ["INPUT VALIDATION"])
+    b) several *other*, *unrelated* VS clients which happen to have ongoing TFS transmissions to be affected by this single-client server session failure (WTH?)
+    c) those other clients to *not* handle this failure in a benign way (final failure due to simply locking up as an entirely inadequate "handling" of this problem that originated on the side of the server) --> whoa, triple FAIL!!
+This behaviour is surely being acerbated by the fact that TFS is a centralized lock-in type infrastructure (server is managing client state on server side, no disconnected operation [and BTW working disconnected is annoyingly cumbersome at both disconnecting *and* reconnecting ops], ...)

 For a very revealing discussion with lots of experienced SCM/ALM people, you may look at